7 Acts - Switzerland Edition

 Improve energy security

-Support Germany’s transition to renewable power
+Support Switzerland’s transition to renewable power

 Often cost-competitive with mainstream suppliers